 First Date Decorum: Don’t give up your life history on the first date.
 It comes off like it’s been a long time since you had somebody to talk to.
 Relax and be yourself.
 Don’t pretend to be the kind of person you think this person would like.
 People who depict their true selves have a higher success rate with the opposite sex than people who don’t.
 Be sure to listen carefully to his every word and pay attention.
 If he tells you that his last wife moved out and left all her clothes and jewelry, head for the nearest exit.

 Don’t ignore unfavorable behavior.
 On this one, you can’t be staring at his dreamy eyes, and be oblivious to him checking out the curves of the waitress as she takes your order, with lust in his eyes.

 Have an open mind.
-This person could be your soul-mate.
-Don’t be too quick to dismiss this event as a loss, if you fail to connect from the physical standpoint.
+This person could be your soulmate.
+Don’t be too quick to dismiss this event as a loss, if you fail to connect from a physical standpoint.
 If the person is nice to talk to, seek out the beauty spots.
 We all have at least one, and this person could have some hidden assets that don’t jump out at you.

 Don’t worry about if you don’t click at all.
 But you could have possibly made a new friend or a great business contact.
 Make sure the encounter ends on a friendly note.